 Condition: Someone's Proximity to a Location

-In the United States and Canada, you can use postal codes to filter a segment by the location listed in a recipient's profile.
+In the United States, Canada, Europe, Australia, and New Zealand, you can use postal codes to filter a segment by the location listed in a recipient's profile.
 This enables you to send regionally specific information to people who live at a set distance away from a location.

 If you have a brick-and-mortar store or an in-person event, this allows you to target your customers and brand enthusiasts who may be interested in attending.